Riley-Py/UWaterloo-Work/SCI 238/Chapter S2 - Space & Time/Introduction to Special Relativity.md

 ### Reference Frames
 - Motion can be defined with respect to a particular frame of reference
 - Light will move the same for all frames of reference

+## Relative Motion

+### Thought Experiments
+- Einstein explored the consequences of the absoluteness of light speed using "thought experiments"
+	- Consequences are easiest to see with thought experiments involving spaceships in free floating reference frames (no gravity/acceleration)